hodrigohamalho/amq7-monitoring/README.md

-# AMQ 7 (Artemis) Broker with Prometheus Grafana Monitoring enabled
+# AMQ 7 (Artemis) on Openshift with Prometheus Grafana Monitoring enabled

 This is an example to how construct an AMQ Broker image with monitoring enabled.